viniciosanacleto/Porto/README.md

 - Easy Framework Upgrade (Decoupled application code from the framework code).
 - Zero Code Decoupling.

 >Business guys do not care about Code, you are the only one who care about it.
-So let the Code work for you, don't work for it.
+So let the Code work for you, don't work for it!

 ##Content